Follow

 Coping With Implicit Betrayal

-• Avoid Self Blame: Practice self compassion rather than completely blaming yourself or feeling less worthy for a partner's implicit betrayal.
+• Avoid Self Blame: Practice self compassion rather than completely blaming yourself or feeling less worthy due to a partner's implicit betrayal.

 • Establish Safety Over Trust: Rebuilding trust can take months or years, but establishing safety can occur immediately through total transparency: